elotroalex/chiens/_texts/translation.md

 - {:.sp} Voices.

-- The Whites are landing, the Whites are landing.
+- The Whites are landing.
+The Whites are landing.

 - {:.sp} Voices.

-- The Whites are landing ... the Whites are landing.
+- The Whites are landing ...
+The Whites are landing.

-- {:.sp} Voice.
+- {:.sp} A Voice.

 - The Whites are landing.

-- {:.sp} Voice.
+- {:.sp} A Voice.

 - The Whites are landing.

 *(The crowd grows in front of Toussaint's palace.
 Toussaint comes to the balcony.)*

-- {:.sp} Cries.
+- {:.sp} The Cries.

-- The Whites are landing, The Whites are landing.
+- The Whites are landing.
+The Whites are landing.

 *(Cannon shots in the distance, then a silence ...
 A white flag springs from the ground)*